splunk/splunk-operator/docs/_configuration/Examples.md

 EOF
 ```

 The process is similar to build a multisite cluster, through defining a different zone affinity and site in each child IndexerCluster resource.
-See [Multisite cluster examples](MultisiteExamples.md)
+See [Multisite cluster examples](/configuration/MultisiteExamples)

 The passwords for the instance are generated automatically.
 To review the passwords, refer to the [Reading global kubernetes secret object](#reading-global-kubernetes-secret-object) instructions.

 #### Indexer cluster peers
+{: .no_toc }
 ```yaml
 cat <<EOF | kubectl apply -f -
 apiVersion: enterprise.splunk.com/v4